denniszielke/phoenix/challenges.3.md

 - Modify the deployment file manually so that
     - the backend service can be found
     - the backend service is available internally only
-    - the correct image is being used
+    - the correct image is being used.
 - Apply the deployment file manually.

 ## 2. Fake a failed pod